hiepzen/PayME-SDK-IOS/README_EN.md

 <string>Need to access your contact</string>
 ```

-**If you don't use the contacts feature, add it to the end of the podfile**
+**If you don't use the contacts feature, add it at the end of the podfile**

 ```ruby
 post_install do |installer|